awwright/oauth-primer/README.md

 ## Feature: Split resource/authorization servers

-Sometimes it’s useful for services to host resources on a different server than the one managing users and authorization.
+Sometimes it’s useful for services to host resources on a server separate from than the one managing users and authorization.

 To accommodate this, OAuth makes a distinction between a _resource server_ and an _authorization server_.
-When a user needs to log in, they acquire an authorization token from the authorization server, then pass it to a trusted resource server in the Authorization header.
+When a user needs to make a request, they acquire an authorization token from the authorization server, then pass it to a trusted resource server in the Authorization header.

 ## Feature: Redirect workflow

 Not all login workflows use a username and password only.
-Modern Web applications, and especially applications protecting valuable assets like bank accounts, will want to use Two-Factor Authentication, where a user logging in will need to copy a number off their phone, or other device that thwarts remote access.
+Modern Web applications, and especially applications protecting valuable assets like bank accounts, will use Two-Factor Authentication, which may involve copying a number off their phone, or other device that thwarts remote access.

-These Two-Factor Authentication systems must be asynchronous; you may need to give the user logging in instructions on how to further identify themselves, and you don’t want to give out an access token until they have proven their identity.
+These Two-Factor Authentication systems must be asynchronous; you may need to give the user instructions on how to further identify themselves, and you don’t want to give out an access token until they have proven their identity.

 For desktop applications, mobile applications, and other applications where the user is running trusted code, but needs to log in to a website, OAuth provides the “Implicit grant” workflow: